UNITED STATES SECURITIES AND EXCHANGE COMMISSION

 Item 1.
 Business

-Avnet can support every stage of the electronic product lifecycle and serves a wide range of customers: from startups and mid-sized businesses to enterprise-level original equipment manufacturers (“OEMs”), electronic manufacturing services (“EMS”) providers and original design manufacturers (“ODMs”).
+Avnet serves a wide range of customers: from startups and mid-sized businesses to enterprise-level original equipment manufacturers (“OEMs”), electronic manufacturing services (“EMS”) providers, and original design manufacturers (“ODMs”).

-Avnet has two primary operating groups — Electronic Components (“EC”) and Farnell.
-Both operating groups have operations in each of the three major economic regions of the world: (i) the Americas, (ii) Europe, Middle East and Africa (“EMEA”) and (iii) Asia/Pacific (“Asia”).
-Each operating group has its own management team that includes senior executives and leadership both at the global and regional levels, who manage various functions within such businesses.
-Each operating group also has distinct financial reporting that is evaluated at the executive level on which operating decisions and strategic planning and resource allocation for the Company as a whole are made.
-Divisions (“business units”) exist within each operating group that serve primarily as sales and marketing units to further streamline the sales efforts within each operating group and enhance each operating group’s ability to work with its customers and suppliers, generally along more specific geographies or product lines.
-However, each business unit relies heavily on the support services provided by the operating groups as well as centralized support at the corporate level.
+Avnet has two primary operating groups — Electronic Components (“EC”) and Farnell (“Farnell”).
+Both operating groups have operations in each of the three major economic regions of the world: (i) the Americas, (ii) Europe, Middle East, and Africa (“EMEA”) and (iii) Asia/Pacific (“Asia”).
+Each operating group has its own management team, who manage various functions within each operating group.
+Each operating group also has distinct financial reporting to the executive level, which informs operating decisions, strategic planning and resource allocation for the Company as a whole.
+Regional divisions (“business units”) within each operating group serve primarily as sales and marketing units to streamline sales efforts and enhance each operating group’s ability to work with its customers and suppliers, generally along more specific geographies or product lines.
+However, each business unit relies heavily on support services from the operating groups, as well as centralized support at the corporate level.

 A description of each operating group is presented below.
 Further financial information by operating group is provided in Note 16 “Segment information” to the consolidated financial statements appearing in Item 8 of this Annual Report on Form 10-K.

-Avnet’s EC operating group primarily supports high-volume customers.
-It markets, sells and distributes electronic components including semiconductors, interconnect, passive and electromechanical, or “IP&E,” components and other integrated components from the world’s leading electronic component manufacturers.
+Avnet’s EC operating group primarily supports high and medium-volume customers.
+It markets, sells, and distributes electronic components from the world’s leading electronic component manufacturers, including semiconductors, IP&E components (interconnect, passive and electromechanical components), and other integrated and embedded components.

-EC serves a variety of markets ranging from automotive to medical to defense and aerospace.
-It offers an array of customer support options throughout the entire product lifecycle, including both turnkey and customized design, new product introduction, production, supply chain, logistics and post-sales services.
+EC serves a variety of markets ranging from industrial to automotive to defense and aerospace.
+It offers an array of customer support options throughout the entire product lifecycle, including both turnkey and customized design, supply chain, new product introduction, programming, logistics and post-sales services.

 Design Chain Solutions